 weeding and watering

-GARDENS IN MY ZONE need an inch of water weekly from you or the heavens, and the last year never seem to get the natural form.
+GARDENS IN MY ZONE need regular water from you or the heavens, and the last year or two never seem to get the natural form on a regular schedule.
+Always some extreme.
 Check your rain gauge.
 Soak beds deeply in the root zone; don’t spritz with a sprayer like you’re washing the car.
 Containers, especially smallish ones in sun, need daily attention, but don’t waste precious resources on the lawn, which will bounce back when cooler, moister days return.
 Young and old woody plants need it more, for instance, and anything recently transplanted, of course.

 MAKE A PASS through each garden bed each week.
 Weeds are not just unsightly but steal moisture, nutrients and light.
 Top up mulch where needed (or maybe you need a layer or cardboard or newsprint first?).
 First: Identify your opponents, and the tactics and timing for best control.
 Some of my top stories to help: